Hello!

 • HTML and CSS coding

-• JASP, Jamovi, and IBM SPSS statistical programs
+• JASP, Jamovi, and SPSS stat programs

 • Microsoft Office suite